William R. Royal: Later years

-In 1974 Royal was honored by Dick Stone, the Secretary of State of Florida, for his contributions to scientific knowledge.
+Despite controversy in the archaeology community, in 1974 Royal was honored by Dick Stone, the Secretary of State of Florida, for his contributions to scientific knowledge.
+At this time Royal built a home in Warm Mineral Springs, which centered a fireplace with artifacts and human remains he had collected built into the mortar.
 In later years Royal also investigated underwater midden deposits in the Gulf of Mexico west of Venice, Florida, and fossils and artifacts in Salt Creek, a drainage from Warm Mineral Springs to the Myakka River.
 He continued swimming daily into his 91st year.
 Royal died on May 8, 1997, at the age of 92.
 His ashes were placed in a tunnel at Warm Mineral Springs.
 He was survived by his wife, Shirley E. Royal, whom he married in 1970 and who died in 2001.